 The Court settled for declaring the edict that segregated schools were “inherently unequal” based on dubious social science and missed an opportunity for a constitutionally-grounded precedent banning all racial discrimination.

 In Plessy v.
 Ferguson, Justice John Marshall Harlan wrote this powerful dissent: “Our Constitution is color-blind, and neither knows nor tolerates classes among citizens.
-In respect of civil rights, all citizens are equal before the law” (John Marshall Harlan, Plessy v.
+In respect of our civil rights, all citizens are equal before the law.”
+(John Marshall Harlan, Plessy v.
 Ferguson Dissenting Opinion, 1896).

 By ignoring Harlan’s understanding of the equality principle in the Constitution and settling for the use of social science, Chief Justice Warren diminished the constitutional force of the decision, which, if read narrowly, did not exactly overturn Plessy.